mattdistefano/accessibility-training/readme.md

 1. When transitioning between screens in a single page application.
 This can make for a more fluid experience.
 2. When expanding a collapsible content region, focus should be shifted to the region.

+## What are some considerations for testing?

+### Design validation

+Ideally, QA will not need to do a formal validation of the WCAG design requirements.
+Rather, those requirements should be addressed in the design phase, and QA therefore can be responsible for general design validation.

+### Functional testing

+Functional testing should be performed on all of the following:

+- At least 1 popular screen reader/browser.
+See [WebAIM's latest survey](http://webaim.org/projects/screenreadersurvey6/) for some suggestions.
+- With keyboard only.
+- At 200% browser zoom.

+### Testing with actual users

+If available, users with disabilities should be brought in periodically for testing.

 ## Other resources

 https://www.w3.org/WAI/intro/wcag